-With the exception of a Criminal Restraining Order, the process for obtaining a protective order (or restraining order) is essentially the same.
+With the exception of a criminal restraining order, the process for obtaining a protective order (or restraining order) is essentially the same.
 An alleged victim must fill out the required paperwork and submit it to the appropriate court.
 The petitioner must allege facts that would support the issuance of a restraining order, such as abuse, threats of abuse, or harassment.
-In some cases, if the judge feels there is an immediate threat of harm, the court will issue and emergency ex parte order.
+In some cases, if the judge feels there is an immediate threat of harm, the court will issue an emergency ex parte order.
 That order is only good until the hearing set by the court.
 The respondent is then served with the petition and any supporting documents.
 The respondent is also notified of the hearing date set by the court.

 The process for a criminal restraining order is a bit different.
 If you are actually charged with a criminal offense and the offense includes an alleged victim, the criminal court judge may issue a criminal restraining order as a matter of course.
 This does not mean, however, that you cannot request the order be vacated.

 The key to contesting any restraining order is to have an experienced California criminal defense attorney on your side.
-Contact California criminal defense attorney Dominic J. Lombardo immediately by calling 619-457-6075 to schedule your appointment today.
+If you’ve had a protective order filed against you, contact San Diego restraining order attorney Domenic J. Lombardo immediately at (619) 232-5122 for a free and confidential consultation.

 Latest posts by Domenic Lombardo (see all)